 Wednesday Bible Study

-The Wednesday Bible Study following the noon Eucharist will resume meeting the first week of June.
+Join us for the Wednesday Bible Study following the noon Eucharist.
 Each week we will take a close look at the lectionary readings for the upcoming Sunday.
 All are welcome to join us for reflection and discussion as we explore what Scripture means to our lives now.

 This year’s theme for Vacation Bible School is Game On “Gearing up for life’s big game”.
-VBS will be held July 16 – 20, and is for children 3 years of age through those entering 5th Grade in the fall.
+VBS will be held this week, July 16 – 20 and is for children 3 years of age through those entering 5th Grade in the fall.
 Rising 6th Graders are encouraged to serve as helpers.
-In a couple of weeks, online registration will be available at St. Paul’s website.
-Katie Sherman and Sydnor Greene are this year’s co-directors and will soon be asking for your help.
-Put the dates on your calendar and encourage your children, grandchildren, godchildren, neighbor children and friends to attend.
-Game on!
+Online registration is available at St. Paul’s website; (http://stpaulsbeaufort.com/

 Bible memorization for the week: